 How to Move When You Hate Moving

 Moving season is here.
 And while it may look a little bit different this year, the fact remains that every summer many of us have to endure the ordeal of packing up our earthly belongings and schlepping them to a new residence.

 For your sofas, remove all the cushions (and take off the arms & back if you are able).
 If it’s slipcovered, remove the slipcover to prevent marks and scuffs.
 Moving blankets are great for protecting upholstery, and they create a nice padding for more fragile wooden pieces.
 If you do wrap a piece with moving blankets, try using ratchet straps around the outside to keep the blankets in place and to function as a convenient handle.

 Mattresses can be transported easily if you use ratchet straps or bungee cords to create a taco shape — you’d be surprised how small you can wrap up a big, unwieldy mattress!
 If you’re desperate to move a big piece without help, place a moving blanket under the piece and then use the edge to drag it where you need it to go.

 For books, dishes, or anything else heavy, use smaller boxes and keep the weight in mind as you pack.
 You might end up with more boxes, but you won’t have to wear yourself out with boxes that are too heavy to carry.
 And don’t forget to consider weight within your moving transportation (whether it’s your own vehicle or a rented one).
 Plan to move the heavier into your new space first, and leave the lighter items for last.
 You’ll thank yourself for that.

 Finally, make sure you have a toolkit of necessary items ready to go and easily accessible.
-That means having screwdrivers, allen wrenches, and anything else you might need to reassemble your most important pieces handy and well-marked.
+That means having screwdrivers, allen wrenches, and anything else you might need to reassemble your tables, bed frames, living room shelving and other important pieces handy and well-marked.
 But don’t forget other useful items like paper towels, a broom, Clorox wipes, trash bags, a box cutter, and sliders for under your furniture.

 Here’s to a summer of low-stress moving.
 You can do it!